Sickle cell diseaseSickle cell anemia

 The symptoms and problems of sickle cell disease are a result of the hemoglobin S (HbS) molecule:

-- When the sickle hemoglobin molecule loses its oxygen, it forms rigid rods called polymers that change the red blood cells into a sickle or crescent shape.
+- When the sickle hemoglobin molecule loses its oxygen, red blood cells deform into a sickle or crescent shape.

 - These sickle-shaped cells stick to the walls and cannot squeeze through the capillaries.
 Blood flow through tiny blood vessels slows or stops in many parts of the body.
 This deprives tissues and organs of oxygen.